Constructor-io/constructorio-python/README.md

 Installation
 ===

-With pip:

     pip install constructor-io

-Note that you are writing `constructor-io` with a hyphen, as opposed to actually in your code, where you will be writing `constructor_io` with an underscore!

-API
+Usage
 ===

-All of these are basically one step away from the RESTFUL interface and the implementation is dead simple.

-## Usage

-For our most up-to-date API documentation, please visit [our website](https://constructor.io/docs/?python#).
+More you can find in our most up-to-date API documentation, please visit [our website](https://constructor.io/docs/?python#).